yashikabaan/yashikabaan.github.io/README.md

 # yashikabaan.github.io
-This is a repo made by yashika baan.
+This is a repository made by yashika baan.
 Is is a portfolio website.
 languages used : HTML, CSS, JS